Science Fiction?

 While buyers may judge a book by its cover, readers judge a book by its interior.
 Or rather, they shouldn’t, because the interior should work intuitively and blend in seamlessly with the style, mood, and story.

 Gardeners of the Universe presented an interesting structural challenge.
-The book contains 48 chapters, including a prologue and epilogue, spread between six distinct time periods.
+The book comprises 48 chapters, including a prologue and epilogue, spanning six distinct time periods.
 Many of the chapters were quite short, yet the book is overall quite long (and therefore expensive, from a production standpoint).
 Dividers often broke the book’s text, and there are broadcast news reports and sections of autonomous data reporting by monitoring probes.

 Run-in and Separation